 Sale closed in Santa Rosa: $1.2 million for a single-family residence

-A spacious house located at 3145 Montecito Meadow Drive in Santa Rosa has a new owner.
-The 2,648-square-foot property, built in 1987, was sold on June 7, 2023.
-The $1,200,000 purchase price works out to $453 per square foot.
-The property features six bedrooms, three bathrooms, and a garage.
-The unit sits on a 0.4-acre lot.
+A spacious house located at 2000 East Foothill Drive in Santa Rosa has a new owner.
+The 2,316-square-foot property, built in 1961, was sold on June 6, 2023.
+The $1,162,500 purchase price works out to $502 per square foot.
+The property features three bedrooms, two bathrooms, an attached garage, and two parking spaces.
+The unit sits on a 6,969-square-foot lot.

 This automated story was produced for the Santa Rosa Press Democrat using artificial intelligence and data science.
 Property information is compiled from municipal assessors in Sonoma County.
 For any errors email info@pressdemocrat.com.